DeekshiPalanivel/DeekshiPalanivel/README.md

 # Hi there 👋, I'm Deekshikaa Palanivel

-I'm a passionate developer and a pre-final year Computer Technology student at **Anna University**.
+I'm a passionate developer and a final year Computer Technology student at **Anna University**.
 I love solving problems, building projects, and continuously learning new technologies.

 ---